-Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices
+Possession and Use of Personal Telecommunications Devices, Including Mobile Telephones

-For safety purposes, the district permits students to possess personal mobile telephones; however, these devices must remain turned off during the students time on campus, including during all testing, unless they are being used for approved instructional purposes.
-These devices must remain turned off, out of sight, and not on their persons, from the time the student enters onto campus, till the student leaves campus each day.
+For safety purposes, the district permits students to possess personal mobile telephones; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
+These devices must remain turned off, out of sight, and not on their persons from the time the student enters onto campus, till the student leaves campus each day.
 Student's cell phones may be in their backpack or bags, but not in their clothing or jackets.
-All high school students are issued a laptop at the beginning of the school year, so students will not need personal electronic devices, cellphones, smart watches, etc. The administration may approve exceptions to this rule.
-Cell phones are to be turned OFF, not silenced, while on any campus.
+The Campus Principal may approve exceptions to this rule.
+All junior high students are issued a laptop at the beginning of the school year, so students will not need personal electronic devices, smart watches, etc. Cell phones are to be turned OFF, not silenced, while on any campus.

 Medical electronic devices, smart watches, etc., will be allowed with a verification from the physician to the school nurse and principal.
-No personal headphones, earbuds, wired or wireless, or any listening device may be worn on campus.
-Only earbuds that are issued by the school may be used, with the instructor's permission.
+No headphones, earbuds, or any listening device may be worn outside the classroom; in the classroom is at teacher discretion.